brimdata/zed/docs/data-model/zjson.md

 #### Error Type

-A Zed error type is a JSON object of the form
+An error type is a JSON object of the form
 ```
 {
   id: <number>,